rahulgrit/notebooks-collection-opendata/README.md

 Click on the link below to access the binder.

-Note if it's the first time running, it may take up to 5 minutes to load.
+Note if it's the first time running, it may take up to 15 minutes to load and build the environment.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/amcdouga/notebooks-collection-opendata/master)